This saves paper and halves the bulk of printed documents to carry around. It is fairly easy:

 Anyway, it only needs testing once for a printer, there are only 4 possibilities to test and the sheets of paper consumed in testing will immediately be compensated for by the first pages of two-sided printing.

-Unfortunately, at least in M$ Windows 2k, printing just odd or just even page is not part of the operating system or basic printer driver but specific to each application, e.g. M$ Word 2k & Open Office 2 have it but Notepad 5 & Internet 6 do not.
+Unfortunately, at least in Microsoft Windows 2k, printing just odd or just even page is not part of the operating system or basic printer driver but specific to each application, e.g. Microsoft Word 2k & Open Office 2 have it but Notepad 5 & Internet 6 do not.

 Here are some workarounds that might be worth trying: